spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 From **Table View**
 ~~~~~~~~~~~~~~~~~~~

-To add new parameter values for an entity, just fill the last empty row of the *Parameter value* -table.
+To add new parameter values for an entity, just fill the empty row of the *Parameter value* table.
 Enter the name of the class under *entity_class_name*, the name of the entity under *entity_byname*,
 the name of the parameter under *parameter_name*, and the name of the alternative under *alternative_name*.
 Optionally, you can also specify the parameter value right away under the *value* column.
 The database where